-Scatter a handful of dry lima beans on a white plate.
+Scatter a handful of dried lima beans on a white plate.
 Examine the beans carefully, tossing any dirty, wrinkled or broken beans.
-You might also find a few small stones or clumps of dirt, which you should also remove.
+You should also remove any small stones or clumps of dirt you find.

 Pour the beans into a large bowl.
 Repeat steps one and two until all beans have been inspected, sorted and poured into the large bowl.

 Fill the bowl with cold water until the beans are completely covered.
-Ideally, use at least three times the amount of beans.
-So, if 4 cups of beans are in the bowl, use at least 12 cups of water.
+Ideally, use at least three times the amount of beans, as recommended by Michigan State University Extension.
+For example, if 4 cups of beans are in the bowl, use at least 12 cups of water.
 If any beans float to the top, remove and discard them.

 Soak the beans overnight.
 By the next day, you should find that the beans have doubled in size.
 In fact, most of the water should have been absorbed.